Notes on the Geography of Peninsular India: Hampi Sacred Center

 Over the pass, the view looks down on a desanctified temple named either for Tiruvengalanatha (a form of Vishnu equivalent to Venkateshwar or Srinivasa) or for the king who ordered its construction, Achyutaraya.
-The dedication marks the shift of Vijayanagar's rulers to a more ecumenical outlook no longer limited to Virapaksha.
+The dedication marks the shift of Vijayanagar's rulers to a more ecumenical religious outlook no longer limited to Virupaksha.

 What!
 Another crowd!
 This one speaks a mysterious language called French.

 They've gone, vanished like the will-o'-the-wisp.
 This gopura lacks its pyramid, but the base, as ever, is comprised of symmetrical halves separated by a full-height entrance twice as high as it is wide.
 These things really are built by the book.

 The interior is wrapped by a double wall.

-A good illustration of yali, half-lion, half-horse.
+A good illustration of a half-lion, half-horse yali.
 He is mounted and leaps over a tiny kneeling elephant.

 Another mythical animal.

 The Soolai or Dancing Girls Bazaar stretches toward the river.
-Because the temple was no longer functional, the land here was cultivated at least as late as 1917.
+Because the temple was no longer functional, the land here was cultivated as late as 1917.
 Whether it's better this way is debatable.